nazli-ucar/dsa-project/README.md

 2. **Traffic Announcements Data**: İBB’s database where the reported traffic accidents are shown with the date of the announcements, the topic of the announcements, the intervention time and how many lanes are closed temporarily because of the accident.

 ### Data Collection & Preparation
 - The accident dataset will be filtered by **date, time, location, and severity**.
+The data will be focused on accidents happened in İstanbul, 2024.
-- Weather data will be merged based on **date, time, and location**.
-- Data will be cleaned to remove inconsistencies and missing values.
+- Weather data will be observed based on **date, time, and location**.
+The location will be narrowed to İstanbul and the days when accidents happen.
-- Additional preprocessing steps like handling outliers and normalizing variables will be applied.

 ### Analysis Methods
 1. **Exploratory Data Analysis (EDA)**: